Not scheduled at this time.

 Your Benefit Decision Guide is an overview of GIC benefits; it is not a comprehensive plan handbook.
 There may be other services that you or your family need.
 Contact each plan to find out details about those benefits.

 Keep in mind!
-Once you choose a health plan, you cannot change plans during the year, unless you move out of your health plan’s service area.
+Once you choose a health plan, you cannot change plans during the year, unless you have a qualifying event such as moving out of your health plan’s service area.
 If your doctor or hospital leaves your health plan you must find a new participating provider.